jumpnow/jumpnowtek-site/_posts/2017-01-30-Analyzing-raspberry-pi-spi-performance.md

 **Context Switching Delay**

-SPI transactions are limited in size and we have to get the data back to the user program at some point (i.e. we are now running batch sizes of 49k).
+SPI transactions are limited in size and we have to get the data back to the user program at some point.

 So now we have to account for the delay going from userland to the kernel and back.